APRI Score Calculator (AST to Platelet Ratio Index)

 WHO Recommendations for APRI

-The World Health Organization's 2015 guidelines for chronic hepatitis B and C recommend APRI as the preferred non-invasive test in resource-limited settings where FibroScan is not available.
+The World Health Organization guidance for chronic hepatitis B and C recommends APRI as the preferred non-invasive test in resource-limited settings where FibroScan is not available.
 An APRI >2.0 is recommended as the cutoff for cirrhosis, and APRI <0.5 for ruling out significant fibrosis, with intermediate values requiring further assessment when possible.

 The FIB-4 Index